GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 group name for a matching user and group, which in turn will take precedence over default service account impersonation.

+### Authorization handler configuration

+*   `fs.gs.authorization.handler.impl` (not set by default)

+    Enable authorization handler.
+    If this property is set, the specified authorization handler will be used.
+    GCS connector will use the specified authorization handler to check if a user has enough permission to perform a GCS resource access request before granting access.

+*   `fs.gs.authorization.handler.properties.<PROPERTY>=<VALUE>` (not set by default)

+    Properties for the custom authroization handler.
+    All the properties set with this prefix will be set to the handler after instantiation.

 ### IO configuration

 *   `fs.gs.inputstream.buffer.size` (default: `0`)